yangxuan74/Docs/source/F/espidf_extra.rst

 If you want to take measurements using ADC, internal temperature sensor or external I2C sensors, while the main processors are in deep sleep mode you need to use ULP coprocessor.
-At the moment ULP can be used only with the :ref:`framework_espidf`.
+At the moment ULP can be used only with the :ref:`espidf`.

 All ULP code, usually written in assembly in files with ``.S`` extension, must be placed into a separate directory with the name ``ulp`` in the root folder